andygeers/FirebaseParcelKit/README.md

 Usage
 -----
-Include ParcelKit in your application.
+Include FirebaseParcelKit in your application.

     #import <ParcelKit/ParcelKit.h>

-Initialize an instance of the ParcelKit sync manager with the Core Data managed object context and the Couchbase Lite database that should be used for listening for changes from and writing changes to.
+Initialize an instance of the FirebaseParcelKit sync manager with the Core Data managed object context that we should be used for listening for changes from and writing changes to - as well as the globally unique user ID from Firebase Auth:

-    PKSyncManager *syncManager = [[PKSyncManager alloc] initWithManagedObjectContext:self.managedObjectContext database:self.database];
+    PKSyncManager *syncManager = [[PKSyncManager alloc] initWithManagedObjectContext:self.managedObjectContext userId:self.userId];

-Associate the Core Data entity names with the corresponding Couchbase Lite database tables.
+Associate the Core Data entity names with the corresponding Firebase database tables.

     [syncManager setTable:@"books" forEntityName:@"Book"];

-Start observing changes from Core Data and Couchbase Lite.
+Start observing changes from Core Data and Firebase.

     [syncManager startObserving];